· ·

 9. Evia Island- The Greek Maldives

-Situated in Central Greece, at a very close distance from the prefecture of Attica, Evia is an island that exceeds tourists’ expectations about Greek Islands.
+Situated in central Greece, at a very short distance from the prefecture of Attica, Evia exceeds tourists’ expectations about Greek Islands.

 10. Day Tour to the Monasteries of Meteora from Athens by train